TheDeadcoder/Tokkhok-Backend/README.md

 - AI agent then generates Bengali response using our custom knowledge base

 ## Translation Generation:

+### For translation, we have tried 2 ways:
+#### Way-1:
 - We have used Few-shot prompting that is used as a technique to enable in-context learning
 - Our users contribute in geenrating learning samples ({banglish, bangla} pairs)
 - admins approve some of them
 - The approved pairs are used as few shot inferencing
 - Future plan is to run a cron job (after 1 week) to collect the approved samples and use them to train model using openai's fine-tune api.
 Currently it could not be done due to costing reasons

+#### way-2:
+- used Google Transliterate API
+- The transliteration is phonetic, meaning it maps input sounds in one script (e.g., Latin/English) to equivalent sounds in the target script (e.g., Bengali).
+- This engine primarily relies on rule-based linguistic mappings and possibly some statistical or probabilistic enhancements for ambiguity resolution.

 ## Audio chat Pipeline
 - we used OpenAI's whisper-1 model for generating transcript for user speech